vidyanandk/FEEDIFY/README.md

 Contributions are always welcome!
 Just raise an issue, we will discuss it.

 ## Contact
-For any questions or inquiries, please contact us at  vidyanandkumar200502@gmail.com
+For any questions or inquiries, please contact us.

 #
 Feedify is dedicated to improving the educational experience through effective and efficient feedback analysis.
 We hope this project will help teachers, students, and administrators work together to create a better learning environment.